-No Independence Day fireworks in Anchorage this year; it’s too dry
+Anchorage Fire Department cancels Independence Day fireworks

 A burn ban also remains in effect, covering bonfires, campfires and burning of debris.
 Barbecue grills are allowed.

-The state fire marshal last week took administrative action to ban the sale and use of fireworks in most populated areas of the state because of fire danger.
+The state fire marshal last week banned the use of fireworks in most populated areas of because of fire danger.

-That ban covers the Matanuska-Susitna, Fairbanks, Kodiak and Kenai Peninsula boroughs and the northern Panhandle, which includes Juneau, Haines and Skagway.
+That ban covers the Matanuska-Susitna, Fairbanks, Kodiak and Kenai Peninsula boroughs, the Copper River Valley and the northern Panhandle, which includes Juneau, Haines and Skagway.

-It also covers the Copper River Valley and western Alaska from McGrath to the coast.
+The fire marshal on Tuesday canceled the suspension for western Alaska, including Dillingham, Bethel, McGrath, Nome and Kotzebue.